MetOffice/simulation-systems/source/WorkingPractices/dos_donts.rst

 **Do not use svn commands.** Please use `FCM <http://metomi.github.io/fcm/doc/user_guide/>`_ for all development work.

-**Do not merge the trunk into your branch** as this breaks many aspects of how TRAC and fcm work.
+**Do not merge the trunk into your branch** for UM, JULES or UKCA changes as this breaks many aspects of how TRAC and fcm work.
 This will cause diffs to display incorrectly and causes database problems when merging.
 Instead, please create a head of trunk branch and merge in your old branch.

-**Do not develop using head of trunk branching if not needed.** Many aspects of the workflow rely on version branching.
+**Do not develop using head of trunk branching if not needed.** Many aspects of the UM, JULES and UKCA workflows rely on version branching.

 **Licensing** - Don't add code to any project (or to any branch thereof) that has been developed under a different license without agreement from the